 3. Payment and Shipping Options – All of my posts also include payment and shipping options and shipping schedules to help my customers and myself save some time in answering frequently asked questions.

-4. Set the Right Expectations – I also include some important reminders on all of my posts in order to set the right expectation for customers before they even contact me.
+4. Set the Right Expectations – I also include some important reminders on all of my posts in order to set the right expectations for customers before they even contact me.

 - Common reasons and the possibility of shipping delays